 - Finalizing reading list—Your POS committee, working with you, makes revisions and finalizes the reading list.

-- Submitting approved reading list—You submit a printed copy of the approved reading list and the RPC Reading List Approval Memo containing POS committee member original signatures to the Graduate Program Staff Assistant before you can begin the comprehensive written exam
+- Submitting approved reading list—You submit the approved reading list and the RPC Reading List Approval Memo containing POS committee member electronic signatures as one PDF file to the designated Cybox folder before you can begin the comprehensive written exam.

 - Receiving the exam—The major professor sends you the exam document electronically via email.
-The major professor uploads a copy of the exam document to your prelim exam CyBox folder (Lname, Fname: PRELIM EXAM) which is created by the Graduate Program Staff Assistant for students to upload only and POS committee members to have access).
+The major professor uploads a copy of the exam document to your prelim exam Cybox folder (Lname, Fname: PRELIM WRITTEN EXAM) which is created by the Graduate Program Administrative Assistant for students to upload only and POS committee members to have access).

 - Completing the exam—You have 17 days to answer the exam questions (17 days of 24-hour periods) which allows for the inclusion of three weekends, depending on the date of the exam and the day of the week it is distributed to you.
 You must answer three of the six questions with each answer being no longer than 3000 words or about 10 double-spaced 12-point font typewritten pages (including the reference list).

-- Returning the completed exam—By no later than the deadline, you must submit answers to three of the six questions as a single Microsoft Word or PDF document to your prelim exam CyBox folder (Lname, Fname: PRELIM EXAM).
+- Returning the completed exam—By no later than the deadline, you must submit answers to three of the four questions as a single Microsoft Word or PDF document to your prelim exam Cybox folder (Lname, Fname: PRELIM WRITTEN EXAM).
 You must make sure that all pages of the exam include a running header containing the question number, your name, and page number.
 The file name for this document must follow the following format:

-- Communicating the exam results—Following the POS committee’s meeting, your major professor communicates the committee decision in writing to you in person or via email and uploads a copy of the results to your prelim exam CyBox folder (Lname, Fname: PRELIM EXAM) following the file name format:
+- Communicating the exam results—Following the POS committee’s meeting, your major professor communicates the committee decision in writing to you in person or via email and uploads a copy of the results to your prelim written exam Cybox folder (Lname, Fname: PRELIM WRITTEN EXAM) following the file name format: